bobleesj/learn-swift-with-bob/course/object-oriented-swift/computed-property.md

 # Computed Property

 ## Introduction
-Welcome to Lesson 3 of Object Oriented Swift.
-Today, we are going to learn how to create relationships between variables.
-So that you don't need to manage two or more variables separately.
-Are you confused?
-Well, have you heard, `get` and `set` before?
-Haven't?
-No worry.
+Welcome to Lesson 2 of Object Oriented Swift.
+You will learn how to create relationships between variables.
+You no longer have to manage two or more variables separately.
+You probably have seen `get` and `set` before.
+If you haven't, don't you worry.
 I will walk you through by placing your feet on mine.
-Let's dive into it.

 ## Problem
 Do we have to make functions all the time to calculate something?

 ## Atrocious Code
 Unrelated functions that take up many lines.
-The functions below are used to calculate radius.
+The functions below are used to calculate a radius and diameter.

 ```swift
 func getDiameter(radius: Double) -> Double {